-Our Audit Committee has appointed Ernst & Young LLP, an independent registered public accounting firm, to audit our financial statements for our fiscal year ending December 31, 2023.
-During our fiscal year ended December 31, 2022, Ernst & Young LLP served as our independent registered public accounting firm.
-Ernst & Young LLP has served as our independent registered public accounting firm since 2020.
+Our Audit Committee has appointed Grant Thornton LLP, an independent registered public accounting firm, to audit our financial statements for our fiscal year ending December 31, 2024.
+During our fiscal year ended December 31, 2023, Ernst & Young LLP served as our independent registered public accounting firm.
+Ernst & Young LLP served as our independent registered public accounting firm from 2020 to 2023.

-Notwithstanding the appointment of Ernst & Young LLP, and even if our stockholders ratify the appointment, our Audit Committee, in its discretion, may appoint another independent registered public accounting firm at any time during our fiscal year if our Audit Committee believes that such a change would be in the best interests of our Company and our stockholders.
-At the Annual Meeting, our stockholders are being asked to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
-Our Audit Committee is submitting the appointment of Ernst & Young LLP to our stockholders because we value our stockholders' views on our independent registered public accounting firm and as a matter of good corporate governance.
-Representatives of Ernst & Young LLP will be present at the Annual Meeting, will have an opportunity to make a statement, and will be available to respond to appropriate questions from our stockholders.
+Notwithstanding the appointment of Grant Thornton LLP, and even if our stockholders ratify the appointment, our Audit Committee, in its discretion, may appoint another independent registered public accounting firm at any time during our fiscal year if our Audit Committee believes that such a change would be in the best interests of our Company and our stockholders.
+At the Annual Meeting, our stockholders are being asked to ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024.
+Our Audit Committee is submitting the appointment of Grant Thornton LLP to our stockholders because we value our stockholders' views on our independent registered public accounting firm and as a matter of good corporate governance.
+Representatives of Grant Thornton LLP will be present at the Annual Meeting, will have an opportunity to make a statement, and will be available to respond to appropriate questions from our stockholders.
+We do not expect representatives of Ernst & Young LLP to be present at the Annual Meeting, but if they do attend, they will have an opportunity to make a statement, and will be available to respond to appropriate questions from our stockholders.

-If our stockholders do not ratify the appointment of Ernst & Young LLP, our board of directors may reconsider the appointment.
+If our stockholders do not ratify the appointment of Grant Thornton LLP, our board of directors may reconsider the appointment.